VLucet/git-and-github-with-r-workshop/README.md

 *For people with more  experience in bash/terminal/programming, please consider also doing this next step.
 If you don’t feel comfortable doing this or are having issues with this, do not worry.
 Reach out to me a prior to the training so that I can help you.*

 **(2) Complete one step from section 2 of the happywithgithr workshop (“Connect Git, GitHub, RStudio”).
 Set up SSH keys** https://happygitwithr.com/ssh-keys.html.
 This step is important because it allows you not to have to put in your password all the time every time you push or pull.

+## Part 1: Introduction
+### Linus Torvalds, the git hero 🦸‍♂️
+The mind behind linux (listen until ~9:20): https://youtu.be/o8NPllzkFhE?t=433 Linus Torvalds created git because he was frustrated with existing version control softwares (like cvs https://www.nongnu.org/cvs/).
+Now, thousands of people use it. **Today you are going to become one of those people! 🎉**

 ### What is git?
 "Git for humans" by Alice Bartlett
 Alice Bartlett (https://github.com/alicebartlett) from the Financial times has made a great set of introductory slides to explain **5 key things** about git: